 Sure, there’s been a sharp rise in greenwashing as a result.
 But this growing demand has also forced companies to see that their customers are becoming intelligent enough to recognize truly responsible travel.
 These companies realize that there’s considerable profit in catering to these customers by providing genuinely sustainable travel experiences.

 READ MORE: How to Travel Responsibly to National Parks

 The Future of Responsible Travel

 In our eyes, “responsible travel” should be much more than merely a buzzword.
 Responsible, ethical, sustainable, eco-friendly travel should be something that all travelers do as standard practice, not just best-case-scenario practice.

-Responsible travel should not be something that travellers have to think about consciously.
-It should not be a special category held separate from travel as a whole, like some idealistic, utopian form of travel that everyone should aspire to.
+Responsible travel should not be something that travelers have to think about consciously.
+It should not be a special category held separate from the industry travel as a whole, like some idealistic, utopian form of adventure that everyone should aspire to.

 Responsible travel should just be the way that EVERYONE travels, because it’s the right thing to do for local ecosystems, the people and animals that inhabit it, and the planet as a whole.
 Responsible travel should simply be the norm.

-We hope that the focus on responsible travel as a buzzword moves on to become something far bigger.
+We hope that the focus on responsible travel as a buzzword moves on to become something much larger.
 We hope that, in the future, it grows from best practice to become the ONLY practice.